NiroshKumarR/etlretailsales/README.md

 ## Project Structure

 - `ETL_Retail.ipynb`: Jupyter Notebook containing the Python code for performing ETL operations on the dataset.
-- `superstore_data.csv`: The raw data file in CSV format.
+- `data/superstore_dataset2011-2015.csv`: The raw data file in CSV format.
+- `queries.py`: Python file containing the SQL queries used for analysis.

 ## Requirements